netdata/netdata/packaging/installer/methods/manual.md

 You can edit this file to set options.
 One common option to tweak is `history`, which controls the size of the memory database Netdata will use.
 By default is `3600` seconds (an hour of data at the charts) which makes Netdata use about 10-15MB of RAM (depending on the number of charts detected on your system).
 Check **\[[Memory Requirements]]**.

 To apply the changes you made, you have to restart Netdata.

+## What's next?

+When you finish installing Netdata, be sure to visit our [step-by-step tutorial](../../../docs/step-by-step/step-00.md) for a fully-guided tour into Netdata's capabilities and how to configure it according to your needs.

+Or, if you're a monitoring and system administration pro, skip ahead to our [getting started guide](../../../docs/getting-started.md) for a quick overview.